-Here are the reasons why you should bank with KOHO.
+Here are the reasons why you should choose KOHO for your bank.

-KOHO offers a hybrid account with a 1.2% interest rate on the entire account.
+KOHO offers a hybrid account with up to a 1.5% interest rate on the entire account.
 This is among the highest interest rate on a savings account among the top banks in Canada.
 If you are saving up some cash, you can grow your savings much faster.

 KOHO lets you rebuild your credit score for only $7 per month.
 If your credit score is poor, you’ll just need to subscribe to this feature by ensuring that there’s $7 in your spendable account each month.

 As a digital bank, KOHO has one of the best mobile apps.
 The banking application gives you access to all your accounts, and you can easily track all your transactions from anywhere.

 Tangerine has the best of traditional banking and digital features.
 Here are some of the benefits.

 Tangerine is a digital bank with a wide array of banking services and products.
 Apart from the typical chequing and savings accounts, Tangerine also has credit cards, tax-free savings accounts, GICs, mortgages, business accounts, and investment funds.
 That’s way more features than other digital banks.

 The Tangerine Money-Back Credit Card and World Mastercard offer cash back rewards of 2%.
 What’s more, the cards have no annual fees.

 Tangerine helps its customers to build their future by providing investment options.
 They have core portfolios and global ETF portfolios that customers can sign up for and grow their money.